Help & Guidance

 The ultimate goal of bereavement is to take you beyond your initial reactions to the loss.
 The therapeutic purpose of grief and mourning is to get you to the place where you can live with the loss in a healthy manner, after having made the necessary changes to do so.
 What must you do to get to this point?
 You must:

 The bottom line of this active work of grief and mourning, therefore, is to help you recognize that your loved one is gone.
 Then you must make the necessary internal, psychological changes, as well as the necessary external, social changes, to accommodate this reality.
 And it all takes time.

-If you would like additional grief support, please call us at (410) 777-5295.
 We are here to help you through all the moments after loss.